How Does Google Rank for Local SEO?

 Your NAP citations are a key element of your local SEO efforts.
 Without them, Google can’t really tell where your business is and if its location is in proximity to the consumers or relevant to their query.
 Make sure that your NAPs are correct and updated.
 If you’ve moved your business to another location or if you’ve opened a second store in a new location, make sure to make all the relevant changes to your NAPs citations.

-Don’t Forget About Traditional Raking Factors
+Don’t Forget About Traditional Ranking Factors

 Optimising your website for local SEO will require you to focus on a few different elements, but that doesn’t mean you should ignore all other search engine optimisation best practices.
 When writing a new blog post, for example, make sure to use relevant keywords, optimise your meta and title descriptions, add relevant images and optimise them too, add inbound and outbound links to boost your content’s authority, and so on.